yangji9181/ALA/baseline/README.md

 - Code comes from original authors.

 - You can change input in src/STNE.py and output the embedding to designated location.
-Then perform evaluation on the learned embedding as in TADW.
+Then perform evaluation on the learned embedding as previous commands for TADW.

 Example Command:
 ```